 If you believe that you or a loved one may be a victim of medical malpractice, and if you have concerns that your health care provider’s insurance company may try to assert a “pre-existing condition” defense, what should you do?
 At this point, your next step should be to consult with an attorney.
 An experienced Connecticut medical malpractice attorney will be able to assess your legal rights, file a claim on your behalf, and work with trusted medical experts to prove that medical malpractice is a causal factor in your case.

 Do you have questions about seeking just compensation for medical malpractice in Connecticut?
 If so, we encourage you to get in touch.
 One of our experienced Connecticut medical malpractice attorneys will be happy to sit down and speak with you one-on-one.
-To schedule a free, no-obligation consultation at your convenience, give us a call at 203-447-0000 or tell us how we can reach you online now.
+To schedule a free, no-obligation consultation at your convenience, visit us today.